 Keep it short and sweet

-“Thanks for thinking of me” or “I appreciate you reaching out” both show that you care.
+While you might be upset about yet another ask (don’t they know how busy you are!!), it helps to begin with gratitude.
+“Thanks for thinking of me” or “I appreciate you reaching out” both show respect.

 Close the door

 Sometimes I find myself saying “maybe next time” or “I’ll let you know if things change” when I know my response is really a hard (and forever) “no”.

 Instead of leaving the door open, just say “wishing you much success”…and you are complete.
 While you might get asked again later, you’ve at least made your “no” as clear as possible from the start.

 So putting it all together can be as simple as…

 “Thanks so much for letting me know.
 While (the activity, event, experience) sounds great, I’m not available (or it's not right for me).
 Wishing you success with it and have a wonderful day too.”

 Congrats in advance on saying no gracefully…and making more room for YES :).